Underdog Olympians: a worthwhile investment?

 Investing in Olympians

-He set up a foundation to help athletes such as Taufatofua and Uprimny reach the Olympics
+He set up a foundation -- with the help of Colombian skier Sebastian Uprimny, who leads a year-round program for potential youth skiers in Colombia -- to help athletes such as Taufatofua reach the Olympics.

 "It's never been about the money here," says Bragiel.